By Libby Mueller, Senior Staff Writer

-Since its inception, The Wells Project has sent groups of students to Guatemala and El Salvador to drill wells and has brought artists Phil Wickham and Anthem Lights to campus to raise awareness
+Since its inception, The Wells Project has sent groups of students to Guatemala and El Salvador to drill wells and has brought artists Phil Wickham and Anthem Lights to campus to raise awareness and donations.

 Griebner said she was excited to see the organization grow.